-If you've travelled on a Brisbane toll road, you can:
+If you've travelled on a Queensland toll road, you can:

 after you travel, so long as you do so within the required time frames.